pszujewski/edx-software-engineering/README.md

 Concurrency is concerned with managing access to shared state from different threads.

 Java implements concurrency using threads, but TypeScript and JavaScript do not.
-Instead these use asynchronous programming.
-TS and JS are single-threaded, non-blocking, asynchronous programming languages.
-The single-threaded aspect means only one statement at a time can be executed in a process.
+Instead these use asynchronous programming to simulate non-sequential data flow. **TS and JS are single-threaded, non-blocking, asynchronous programming languages.** The single-threaded aspect means only one statement at a time can be executed in a process.
 Blocking means that if the process encounters a slow statement, the rest of the program must wait until that statement finishes.
 TS and JS both provide behaviors that are Non-Blocking.

 Non-blocking behavior is great in the context of network requests, for example.
 A round-trip network request can take as long as the equivalent of 100 million other statements executing.
 So while that process is waiting for that network request to complete, the rest of the system is sitting idle when it could be getting other things done.